stleerh/blog/providing_insight.md

 The NetFlow table provides an almost real-time view of data flowing through the cluster.
-NetFlow data sent by OVS is enriched to include Kubernetes-related information, such as namespace and name, the latter which includes pods and services.
-Scroll down to see more flows or click the **Refresh** button.
+NetFlow data sent by OVS is enriched to include Kubernetes-related information, such as namespace and name, which includes pods and services.
+Scroll to see more flows or click the **Refresh** button.
 Get a better sense of some of the more common services such as apiserver, router, etcd, and dns interacting with other pods.
 You can have the table automatically refresh periodically.
 As you observe the traffic, you might be surprised by what you see.

 With filtering, you can observe traffic going into or out of a single pod or observe traffic between any two pods.
-With the former, if you want to see who is accessing the api-server, for example, in the filter drop-down, select **Name** under the **Common** section, and enter `apiserver`.
-If you want an exact match, put double quotes around it.
+With the former, if you want to see who is accessing the apiserver, for example, in the filter drop-down, select **Name** under the **Common** section, and enter `apiserver`.
+If you want an exact match, use quotation marks.
 To ensure that it’s only HTTPS traffic, in the filter drop-down, select **Destination** and then **Port**.
 Enter `443` or `https` in the filter field.
 The filters are additive so if you want to start over, be sure to click **Clear all filters**.